poipiii/CS-Notes/content/Programming/Datatype.md

 - In [[Java]], custom datatypes **aren't** [[Immutability|immutable]]
 - Examples are [[OOP#OOP Class]] and [[#Struct]]

+### Composite Data Type
+-  _composite data type_ allows programmers to group _primitive types_ together, give it a name to become a new type
+- Examples are

 >[!caution] Value comparison of custom datatype in Java
 > We can't use `==` to compare [[OOP#OOP Object]], because `==` compares the value holding by the variable.
 However, variables are only holding the [[Memory Address]] to the OOP Object.
 So if we want to compare the value of OOP Object, we need to use the `equals()` method.